Osney One Building,

 Martin Wynne is a digital research specialist at the University of Oxford.
 Martin is based in the Bodleian Libraries, where he is responsible for the Oxford Text Archive, which also involves managing the distribution of the British National Corpus (BNC).
 He is currently working with colleagues in the Bodleian Libraries on a sustainable future strategy for the OTA.
 Martin and the OTA were, until recently, based in IT Services at the University of Oxford, and he also had a role in the Oxford e-Research Centre, where he worked as part of the Digital Humanities at Oxford initiative, and has previously worked with TORCH.
 Martin is also a member of the Faculty of Linguistics, Philology and Phonetics.
 Martin is a National Coordinator in the UK for CLARIN, which is building a pan-European research infrastructure for research with language resources in the Humanities.

-Martin's current research and teaching focus on corpus lingusitics, and developing infrastructure to support the use of corpora.
-He teaches a course on methodology in Hilary term, open to all members of the University, and will teach a module for the new Masters course in English Language in 2012.
-He is also currently working on projects involving the application of speech technology to obtaining transcripts from Oxford podcasts, hosting language resources on the Grid and in the Cloud, federated access and identity management, and the application of linguistic techniques to tracing the history of ideas.
+Martin's current research and teaching focus on corpus linguistics, and developing infrastructure to support the use of language corpora and large data collections.
+He has taught courses on research methods with large text collections, including a module on 'Exploring English Usage in Language Corpora' for a Masters course in English Language, as well as sessions for Education and Linguistics, Philology and Phonetics.
+He has also worked on various projects including the visualization of the sounds and syntax of poetry, hosting language resources on the Grid and in the Cloud, federated access and identity management, and the application of linguistic techniques to tracing the history of ideas.

 a cada cerdo le llega su San Martín